mithi/robotics-blog/content/blog/bossy/10-coding-2.md

 - December 9, 2015 | Hackaday: Elliot Williams [Embed With Elliot: Debounce Your Noisy Buttons](https://hackaday.com/2015/12/09/embed-with-elliot-debounce-your-noisy-buttons-part-i/)

 # Back to regular programming
 Now that's out of the way.
-Let's go examine the `Bossy` class... its header and implementation files.
+Let's go examine the [`BossyConstant.h`](https://github.com/mithi/bossy/blob/master/src/BossyConstants.h)

-# Header
+If you want to make modifications based on your specific setup, you can fiddle around the values here.

 The first few lines is where you'd define the PIN signals

 ```arduino